willidad/wkcharts/defectTracker/defects.md

 13. ??
 Page 6: Brush area are not set initially -empty brush.
 Should we set to full range again (as in earlier versions)

+29: Resize during brush dragging: Brush area is not correctly resized when resize event is triggered during brushing (e.g. if scrollbar becomes visible) while mouse moves outside of chart area.
+Reproduce on page 11)